CS-SI/SafeScale/doc/FEATURES.md

 # SafeScale: Features

-Features allow user to install various tools on a single host or a cluster depending of the feature.
+Features allow user to install various tools on a single host or a cluster.

 ## Available Features